Can Large Language Models Predict the Outcome of Judicial Decisions?: Methodology

 \subsection{Model Inference}

-The models were deployed for inference using \texttt{vLLM} \cite{kwon2023efficientmemorymanagementlarge} on two NVIDIA A16 GPUs.
+The models were deployed for inference using \texttt{vLLM} \cite{kwon2023efficientmemorymanagementlarge} on four NVIDIA A16 GPUs.
 The maximum sequence length was set to 2048 tokens.
-To ensure reproducibility and deterministic outputs, the temperature parameter was fixed at zero.
+The temperature parameter was fixed at zero to ensure reproducibility and deterministic outputs.